 I am terrified of birth and lower realms.
 I am completely crushed by dying as well.
-I feel acutely the sense of touch, of discrimination, sensations and conditioned mental factors.
+I feel acutely the sense of touch, of discrimination, sensations and condition

 Due to craving, childish beings wander and reach unbearable results.
 Birth into bad families: There too one is bound to grief.